imageingapp/imageing/README.md

 ## About

-Imageing is a modern file sharing app for Android and iOS.
+imageing (and so are you!) is a modern file sharing app for Android and iOS.
 It allows you to edit, upload and share files to a destination of your choice.

 ## Features